pf6y2fzk2h-cloud/endpoints-bone-recognition-ai-model/README.md

 Master's thesis project — Umeå University - Laura Wagenbach A two-stage deep learning pipeline for automatically measuring the 2D:4D digit ratio from hand radiographs (X-rays).
+Labelling of x-rays was done in sentisight.ai and json file was used as base for coordinates.

 ## Overview